JCSDA/jedi-stack/README.md

 # Section 1: Current JEDI Stack Components

-## Required, but not sensitive to version: often installed via package manager of native modules
+## Required, but not sensitive to version: These can be installed via jedi-stack but are often easier to install via package manager or native modules

 | software  | minimum version | Notes |
 | -------   | --------------- | ----- |